mitexleo/fediroma/docs/docs/configuration/static_dir.md

 ## Logo

-!!! important
+!!!
+Important
     Note the extra `static` folder for the default logo.png location

-If you want to give a brand to your instance, You can change the logo of your instance by uploading it to the static directory `$static_dir/static/logo.png`.
+If you want to give a brand to your instance, you can change the logo of your instance by uploading it to the static directory `$static_dir/static/logo.png`.

 Alternatively, you can specify the path to your logo in [your configuration](../cheatsheet/#frontend_configurations).